gomezpaula658/eye_spy_peekaboo_for_health/README.md

 Identify areas of the eye that are unhealthy.

 ## The Data
+Data ranging from what's required for our MVP to wishlists for data pertaining to additional stages.

 ### MVP
 - RMFiD Training Labels: A CSV linking retina images to their health data; Disease Risk Binary Classification and 45 Disease Types.